nickyim/HackRUfa23/README.md

 # HeartToHeart

 This is a platform created to bridge the gap in mental health support by creating an accessible and affordable alternative to traditional therapy.
-We connect professional volunteers with users who provide submissions about their struggles and what type of help they are looking for.
+We connect volunteer professionals with users who provide submissions about their struggles and what type of help they are looking for.
 Through videos and other forms of communication, we foster a personal connection and highlight the importance of mental health support.

 ## Features